Analemma: Description

 The north–south component of the analemma shows the Sun's declination, its latitude on the celestial sphere, or the latitude on the Earth at which the Sun is directly overhead.
 The east–west component shows the equation of time, or the difference between solar time and local mean time.
-This can be interpreted as how "fast" or "slow" the Sun (or an analemmatic sundial) is compared to clock time.
+This can be interpreted as how much "ahead" or "behind" the Sun (or an analemmatic sundial) is compared to clock time.
 It also shows how far west or east the Sun is, compared with its mean position.
 The analemma can be considered as a graph in which the Sun's declination and the equation of time are plotted against each other.
 In many diagrams of the analemma, a third dimension, that of time, is also included, shown by marks that represent the position of the Sun at various, fairly closely spaced, dates throughout the year.

 In diagrams, the analemma is drawn as it would be seen in the sky by an observer looking upward.
 If north is at the top, west is to the right.
 This corresponds with the sign of the equation of time, which is positive in the westward direction.
 The further west the Sun is, compared with its mean position, the more "fast" a sundial is, compared with a clock.
-(See Equation of time#Sign of the equation of time.)
 If the analemma is a graph with positive declination (north) plotted upward, positive equation of time (west) is plotted to the right.
 This is the conventional orientation for graphs.
 When the analemma is marked on a geographical globe, west in the analemma is to the right, while the geographical features on the globe are shown with west to the left.
 To avoid this confusion, it has been suggested that analemmas on globes should be printed with west to the left, but this is not done, at least, not frequently.
 In practice, the analemma is so nearly symmetrical that the shapes of the mirror images are not easily distinguished, but if date markings are present, they go in opposite directions.
 The Sun moves eastward on the analemma near the solstices.
 This can be used to tell which way the analemma is printed.
 See the image above, at high magnification.

 An analemma that includes an image of a solar eclipse has been called a tutulemma, a term coined by photographers Cenk E. Tezel and Tunç Tezel based on the Turkish word for eclipse.